ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 You use one of the sorting algorithms from [Chapter @sec:sorting-1] and notice it takes one hours to sort the books in one shelf.

-- How long time will it take to sort all your books?
+- How long time will it take to sort all 10000 books?
-- If you buy a sorting robot that is 100 times faster than you are, will you then be able to sort all your books in one hour?
+- If you buy a sorting robot that is 100 times faster than you are, will you finish sorting books in one hour?

 The sorting algorithms from [Chapter @sec:sorting-1] all have a running time proportional to $n^2$ where $n$ is the number of books.
+Using our new $O$-noation, the algorithms are $O(n^2)$ time.
 This means that if you double the size of the input, the running time will quadruple.
-And if you multiply the input size by 100, the running time will be $100^2 = 10,000$ times slower.
+And if you multiply the input size by 100, the running time will be $100^2 = 10,000$ times longer.
 So, it will take 10,000 hours for you to sort all your books.
 And your very expensive sorting robot will still take 100 hours.